Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Discussion

-Several potential improvements for our semi-supervised contrastive learning framework were as followed.
-First, our proposed pseudo-labeling strategy would only work for highly unbalanced data set.
-Moreover, the current model had not been extended to the multi-label classification scenarios.
+We believe there are several potential improvements for our semi-supervised contrastive learning framework.
+First, our proposed pseudo-labeling strategy would only work for highly unbalanced data sets.
+Moreover, the current model has not been extended to multi-label classification scenarios.
 Meanwhile, the size of annotated training images in our study was still relatively small.
-To further facilitate the performance, we might need more training data, especially with more positive images (ancient building) from our predicted positive class.
+To further facilitate the performance, we might need more training data especially with more positive images (ancient building) from our predicted positive class.